bozydar/insane/README.md

   in
     10 > flip
   ```
-* Clone only when needed
+* Clone only when needed - DONE
 * Add line information to Err
 * REPL
 * modules/namespaces